AustinBoyuJiang/VEX5-Coordinated-Movement/README.md

-# VEX5-Autonomous
+# VEX5 Coodinate Movement
-The default source program for autonomous with the coordinated movement of VEX 5 Robotics
+The default source program with the PID and coordinate movement for VEX 5 Robotics